Flash-X/Flash-X-docs/docs/source/quickstart.rst

 -  Make sure the correct compilers are in your path, and that they produce a valid executable.

--  The default Sedov problem uses HDF5 in serial.
-Make sure you have HDF5 installed.
-If you do not have HDF5, you can still setup and compile Flash-X, but you will not be able to generate either a checkpoint or a plot file.
-You can setup Flash-X without I/O by typing +noio is the setup command.
+-  The default Sedov problem uses serial HDF5.
+If you do not have HDF5, you can setup Flash-X without I/O by typing +noio in the setup command.
+If you have parallel HDF5 please see the chapter on setup options to overwrite the default option.

 -  Make sure the paths to the MPI and HDF libraries are correctly set in the in the directory.

--  Make sure your version of MPI creates a valid executable that can run in parallel.

 Flash-X by default expects to find a text file named flash.par in the directory from which it is run.
 This file sets the values of various runtime